top of page

 Don't forget to make a mockup for your customer!

-Before you order your transfers, remember to always make a mockup that shows your customer how the design will look on the T-shirt.
+Before you order your transfers, always make a mockup showing your customer how the design will look on the T-shirt.
 This step is really important because sizes might look different when you wear them compared to a 2D design on a computer.

 In summary...

 Choosing the perfect image size for T-shirt printing isn't a one-size-fits-all deal.
-It's all about what looks best on the T-shirt, meets your and your customer's needs, and takes into account the factors we talked about earlier.
+It's all about what looks best on the T-shirt, meets your and your customer's needs, and considers the factors we discussed above.

 bottom of page